pskalip/Line-Fitting-Dynamic-Programming-Segmented-Least-Squares-Implementation/README.md

 2) _Note: The test case in consideration has to be in the same directory as the C++ source code files._
 3) Compile the source file using the command:  **g++ sourcecode.cpp**
 4) Execute the file and input the file names for input and output files respectively.
+5) You should find the corresponding output text files in the same directory.
-5) To visualize the test cases and corresponding outputs, make the necessary changes in the Visualization Jupyter Notebook.
+6) To visualize the test cases and corresponding outputs, make the necessary changes in the Visualization2 Jupyter Notebook.
-6) For a more convenient web view of the report and analysis, dowload the entire folder and open the DAA2.html file in a browser of your choice.
+7) For a more convenient web view of the report and analysis, dowload the entire folder and open the DAA2.html file in a browser of your choice.

 ## Introduction: